Yousry2/operations/libs/fedex-app/fedex-data-access/README.md

-# domain-fedex
+# fedex-data-access

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test domain-fedex` to execute the unit tests.
+Run `nx test fedex-data-accesss` to execute the unit tests.